Skip to main content

 In 2018 Gerda turned 91 years old.
 She is still living in Berlin.
 A few years ago I interviewed her on tape about her wartime experiences.
 Since she doesn’t speak English, the recording was translated by my husband.

 Her description of what she experienced during the bombing is very sad.
-Please note that by repeating her words, I make no comment on the Allied bombing initiative, or the incredible bravery of our young air crews.
+Please note that by repeating her words, I make no comment on the Allied bombing initiative, or the incredible bravery of our own air crews.
 But their courage in the air shouldn’t detract from the suffering of the civilians on the ground.

 This is the first of a two-part series.
 In this post she Gerda describes her life during the war, when Berlin was bombed 363 times.
-In the next post titled The Battle for Berlin, she explains what happened when her city fell to the Russians.
+In the next post titled The Battle for Berlin, she explains what happened after her city fell to the Russians.

 My maiden name is Gerda Kernchen (“kernchen” means “appleseed” in German).
 I was born on December 1, 1927.
 My brother Heinz was seven years older, and my sister Rena seven years younger.